-How to make the best employees stay and attract IT talents?
-Just make sure, there is a good culture with a human approach.
+How to make the best employees stay and attract IT talent?
+Just make sure that there is a good culture with a human approach.

-During my working at Predica, I had a chance to understand the significance of values and sincerity in daily work.
-This is not an ASAP-driven corporate culture, but a bunch of people, who know that we are a team and there are goals to achieve.
-And I am sure, that this human-oriented culture was the main indicator which helped me follow my way from Junior, through Consultant, Senior and Principal in three and a half years.
+During my time working at Predica, I’ve had a chance to understand the significance of values and sincerity in daily work.
+This is not an ASAP-driven corporate culture, but a bunch of people who know that we are a team and there are goals to achieve.
+And I am sure that this human-oriented culture was the main indicator which helped me to follow my path from Junior, through Consultant and Senior to Principal in three and a half years.

 Be a human

 Being human at Predica means building trust.
 We work in small teams, we know each other, and the whole organization is flat.
-It is neither a problem nor a challenge to have a chat with CEO, share an idea or tell about some trouble.
+It is neither a problem nor a challenge to have a chat with CEO, share an idea or tell about a problem.
 And with trust goes flexibility.
 There are super-performers at Predica, and there are parents, who have to slow down for some time and take care of kids.
-No problem, as long as everybody is open.
+No problem, as long as everybody is flexible.

 Challenge everybody, challenge yourself

-It is not a surprise that IT is like rowing against the stream – the moment you stop, you go backward.
-Continuous development is a must, and both engineers and business development teams are aware of it.
+It is not a surprise that IT is like rowing upstream – the moment you stop, you go backward.
+Continuous development is a must, and both engineers and business development teams are aware of that.

-There are a lot of courses, but the only real development is by taking part in projects.
-That’s at least what I think at Predica and it proved to be effective.
+There are a lot of courses, but the only real development is through taking part in projects.
+That’s at least what I think and at Predica it proved to be effective.

 When I started working here, I knew that there are the best experts on Microsoft technologies.
 But they weren’t distant stars in the firmament – one of them became my mentor.
 And now I have two employees to mentor myself.
 Another great challenge to overcome and skills to gain.

-But when you know your path, he is a guy to help you follow it.
+But when you know your path, he is the person to help you follow it.
 Mentor will believe that you can go the extra mile.
-It is great to have some professional person just to believe in you.
+It is great to have a professional just believe in you.

 All these things would be nothing without interesting clients and good projects.
 The culture of challenges encourages me to work hard and improve my practical skills.

 I know that my work is useful, needed and necessary.
-I know that I cannot screw up because there are people – customers, peers or another team, who need my job and my expertise.
-What’s more, I can see the effect of my work – clients are satisfied with the quality provided and I often get valuable feedback.
+I know that I cannot screw up because there are people – customers, peers or another team – who need my job and my expertise.
+What’s more, I can see the effects of my work – clients are satisfied with the quality provided and I often get valuable feedback.

-Another special thing is a high pressure on self-management.
+Another special thing is high pressure on self-management.
 The best example of trust and culture of self-challenging is the way Predica manages tasks and work to be done.
-No micro-management and manual control over employee’s time.
-There is the deadline, and it is fully up to me (or any other employee) where and when it is going to be done, all due to our culture and special time management system (LeanTS).
+There’s no micro-management and manual control over employee’s time.
+There is a deadline, and it is fully up to me (or any other employee) where and when it is going to be done, all due to our culture and special time management system (LeanTS).
 And it proved to be super-effective.